Career Criminal Craig Knight Finally Caught After Brighton Crime Spree

 - Possession of a knife and drugs

-Eight more offences from August will be reviewed during sentencing at Lewes Crown Court on 14 October.
+Eight more offences from August will be reviewed at sentencing on 14 October at Lewes Crown Court.

 Detective Constable James Botting said: “Knight was comfortable taking what wasn’t his, repeatedly targeting homes and small businesses across Brighton.
 His crimes caused real distress and disruption.
 We welcome his guilty pleas and hope this brings reassurance to victims and the wider community.”

-After years of chaos, Knight’s guilty verdict could finally bring peace to Brighton’s residents and businesses plagued by his criminal antics.
+After years of chaos, Knight’s guilty plea could finally bring peace to Brighton’s residents and businesses plagued by his relentless crime spree.